 Up to 21 credit hours of graduate work taken at another institution may be considered for transfer.
 All requests for credit transfer, however, must be approved by the chair of the musicology faculty and other College and University officers as specified on a form for that purpose.

 The College of Music requires proficiency in two foreign languages appropriate to the student's program of study.
-Normally, the language requirement is met by a translation examination scheduled twice a semester through the graduate music office.
+Normally, the language requirement is met by a translation examination scheduled through the graduate music office.

 The dissertation should be an original and worthwhile contribution to knowledge in the field of musicology.
 It is expected that the student work closely with a major professor who will serve as the first reader and critic before the dissertation is submitted to the other dissertation committee members.